Home/Bloodbath Hub/Apocalyptic Trilogy

 What order do you play the trilogy in?

-Is the Apocalyptic Trilogy one level or three levels?
+Is Apocalyptic Trilogy one level or three levels?